datajoint-company/najafi-2018-nwb/livescripts/README.md

 The original data are available from Cold Spring Harbor Laboratory:  http://repository.cshl.edu/36980/

+# MATLAB Live Script
+This project demonstrates the use of MATLAB and MATLAB Live Script in lastest Neuroscience studies.
+Specifically, the project provides guidance and examples for working with neurodata in the [Neurodata Without Border](https://neurodatawithoutborders.github.io) format (NWB 2.0)

+Data are first downloaded and converted to NWB 2.0 format, using Python scripts, see description below.

+The [Live Script](https://github.com/ttngu207/najafi-2018-nwb/blob/master/livescripts/najafi_examples_with_matnwb.mlx) provides examples of data querying, conditioning and visualization, with several figures from the paper reporduced (see [pdf](https://github.com/ttngu207/najafi-2018-nwb/blob/master/livescripts/najafi_examples_with_matnwb.pdf)).

+The demonstration includes querying, conditioning and visualization of neuro-data for a single session, as well as for whole study population.
+To provide use case example, several figures from the paper will be reproduced.

 # Converting the original data
 The data download instructions are for a Unix-family OS such as Linux or Mac OS with Python 3.7+ on the system path as `python3`.